Nicola Sharp-Jeffs

 Biography

-At the time of my Fellowship I was a researcher in the Child and Woman Abuse Studies Unit (CWASU) at London Metropolitan University (2013-18).
-I have since been appointed by the university as an emeritus research fellow and so continue to publish on the issue of economic abuse.
-Due to my knowledge in the area, I am considered a leading expert in economic abuse as it occurs within the context of coercive control.
+At the time of my Fellowship, I was a researcher in the Child and Woman Abuse Studies Unit (CWASU) at London Metropolitan University (2013-18).
+I have since been appointed by the university as an Emeritus Research Fellow and continue to publish on the issue of economic abuse.

 Activity